-These easy, light and fluffy cheese scones come together in a matter of minutes.
-Flavoured with cheddar, parmesan and spices, enjoy these scones hot out of the oven with a smattering of butter.
+These easy, light, and fluffy cheese scones come together in a matter of minutes.
+Flavored with cheddar, parmesan, and spices, enjoy these scones hot out of the oven with a smattering of butter.

 Jump to: